BrunoBasstos/car-tips/readme.md

 - Livewire 2x
 - Tailwind

-#### 1.1 At the very ending of this file, I'll let the commands sequence one should run to get the containers up and your application running.
+> **NOTE:** At the very ending of this file, I'll let the commands sequence one should run to get the containers up and your application running.

 ### 2.Dependencies

 This project uses composer and npm to manage its dependencies.
-Before going any further, you should update composer dependencies by runing the commands below:
+Before going any further, you should update composer dependencies by runing the command below:

 ```
    composer update